I’m always happy to return to my favorite food group: the Manhattan. This time, it’s the Black Manhattan.

 The Black Manhattan sticks pretty close to the original Manhattan formula, substituting an amaro (Averna) for the usual sweet vermouth.
 The resulting flavor is quite unlike the standard Manhattan—less whiskey-driven, more bitter and earthy, and much more herbal.
 The name comes from the very dark coloration of the Averna.

-The Black Manhattan seems a recent invention; it showed up around 2008 or so, as amaros started to become fashionable with bartenders.
+The Black Manhattan showed up around 2008 or so; bartender Todd Smith, who worked at San Francisco’s Bourbon and Branch at the time, gets credit for its creation.
 At that time, I knew very little about amaros, and did not particularly have a taste for them.
 The flavors were well outside my comfort range—too big, too bitter, too… weird.